 Regulation of LDTs is currently overseen by the Centers for Medicare and Medicaid Services (CMS) through the Clinical Laboratory Improvement Act (CLIA).
 Under CLIA, laboratories are required to clinically and analytically validate any LDTs and adhere to strict quality control and proficiency standards.

-Draft legislation known as the Verifying Accurate, Leading-edge IVCT Diagnostics (VALID) Act proposes to address the issue by establishing a new regulatory framework overseen by the Food and Drug Administration (FDA).
+Recently, Representatives Larry Bucshon (R-IN) and Dianne DeGette (D-CO) introduced legislation, the Verifying Accurate, Leading-edge IVCT Diagnostics (VALID) Act, which would expand FDA oversight of LDTs and reduce CMS’ oversight responsibilities.
 VALID adheres closely to a framework outlined in a Technical Assistance document issued by FDA for a previous proposal known as the Diagnostic Accuracy and Innovation Act (DAIA).

 11.30.2018: Modernization of CLIA: LDTs

 04.20.2017: Oversight of Laboratory Developed Tests